 More than 400 years history of Koivulan Kartano

-In 2011, the main building has been converted from home to hotel.
+The Aho family has been living in a mansion since 1984.
+In 2011, the main building has been converted from a home to a hotel.